This post may contain affiliate links. Please read our disclosure policy.

 - Remove the pan of melted marshmallows from the heat, and stir in the salt and vanilla.
 Let the mixture sit, stirring occasionally, or until it's no longer too hot to touch.

-- Place the cereal in a large mixing bowl, and pour the marshmallow and butter mixture on top.
+- Place brown rice cereal (Nature's Path brand crispy rice is one of my favorites) in a large mixing bowl, and pour the marshmallow and butter mixture on top.

 Combining the marshmallow mixture and cereal | shaping the treats